bradendubois/do-calculus/wiki/pages/Backdoor Paths.md

 **Important**
 - The first parameter is the collection of source variables from which the pathfinding begins.
 - The second parameter is the collection of destination variables to which the pathfinding attempts to reach.
-- A third parameter is a collection of *deconfounding* variables by which to "block" backdoor paths.
 - Each path, a backdoor path, is ordered such that the path order is correctly maintained.

 ## Blocking Backdoor Paths